jhelsby/jlox-notes/sections/8_resolving-and-binding.md

 * Variable expressions (i.e. accessing a variable) and assignment expressions need to have their variables resolved.
   * This part is more straightforward, as you'll see.

-### Implementing our Resolver
+## Implementing our Resolver

-The code for our `Resolver` class is a little complicated, so I'm going to reproduce it in full with comments and annotations.
+The code for our `Resolver` class is a little complicated, so I'm going to reproduce quite a bit of it, with comments and annotations.
 It starts simply enough:

 ```java
 package com.craftinginterpreters.lox;